CCXT Python Tutorial (2026): Fetch OHLCV, Ticker & Order Book Data (With Examples)

 Development Setup

-Connect to exchange
+Connect to the exchange

 # Connect binance